 Australia has a naturally warm climate, but winter will see more unpredictable weather.
 You may wake up to sunshine and warm temperatures, but they could quickly turn into a cold and windy day.
 This occurs even more on the coastline and can happen in the north as well.
 It is a good idea to bring a light coat that can protect you from all weather elements.

 Plenty of layers of different thicknesses are the way to go so that you can layer heavy or light depending on the temperature at the time.
 Australia’s coldest months may still be rather warm for some of us, and swimming, sunbathing, and even beach days are achievable in the North.
 Sunscreen is still vital.
 Temperatures average between 50°F and 70°F (10°C to 21°C).

 What to wear for the activity in Australia – (Click to expand)

 Historical Sites and Museums

-If visiting museums and historical sites, dress appropriately and modestly to respect culture, heritage and values.
-Make sure you wear well-fitted, durable, and practical shoes (such a sneakers) that allow you to walk in comfort for long periods of time.
+If visiting museums and historical sites, dress appropriately and modestly to respect the culture, heritage, and values.
+Make sure you wear well-fitted, durable, and practical shoes (such as sneakers) that allow you to walk in comfort for long periods of time.